Topics Covered in this article

 The Indian Public Banking system was left shook to its core after this scam.
 It involved approx. $1.77 billion in Nirav Modi case.
 The major setback was faced by Punjab National Bank, India’s second biggest Public Bank, as it was not only ripped with huge amount but also the most important role was played by its own employees.

-PNB employees issued fake Letter of understandings (LoU), these LoU were used by Modi & his associates for paying foreign suppliers of jewellery.
+PNB employees issued fake Letter of understandings (LoU), these LoU were used by Modi & his associates for paying foreign suppliers of jewelry.
 Further, they were issued by in bank’s name without adequate collateral & documentation.
 Due to non-linkage of SWIFT with CBS (Core banking system), the scam carried for almost seven years without being noticed.
 When the employee involved in this scam retired & the new one came, he noticed discrepancies in Nirav’s Accounts.
-He informed the Head branch about it & a huge scam was unravelled which left a mark on PNB’s reputation in both national & International market.
+He informed the Head branch about it & a huge scam was unraveled which left a mark on PNB’s reputation in both national & International market.

 RBI took the necessary steps i.e., making linking of SWIFT & CBS compulsory.
 CBI undertook investigations & filed several hundred cases against Nirav Modi, Mehul Choksi & others.
 But the culprits are still out of jurisdiction of Indian Government & justice at present seems to be a far-fetched concept.